Site

 Normal coated dogs

-have 2 normal length coat genes, Carrier dogs will have 1 normal length
+have 2 normal length coat genes

-coat gene and 1 long coat gene, Affected dogs will have 2 long coat
+coat gene and 1 long coat gene

 genes.